ansible/vscode-ansible/docs/development/debug_extension.md

 ### Step 3: Run Webpack dev

-Navigate back to the root of the project and run `yarn run webpack-dev`.
+Navigate to the project root directory and run `yarn run webpack-dev`.

 !!! note

-    In this mode the source maps for the client point to the source of the client, while the sourcemaps for the server point to the JavaScript files of the ansible-language-server under node_modules.
+    In this mode, the source maps for the client point to the source of the client, while the sourcemaps for the server point to the JavaScript files of the ansible-language-server under node_modules.

 ### Step 4: Launch extension in debug mode

-Launch the extension using `Both` configuration.
-It will open a extension development host window with `examples` directory as root and the extension activated.
+Launch the extension using the `Both` configuration.
+It opens an extension development host window with the `examples` directory as root and the extension activated.

 !!! tip

-    In rare cases, if the `Both` configuration does not work,launch the Launch Extension (webpacked) configuration, followed by the Attach to Server configuration.
+    If the `Both` configuration does not work, launch the Launch Extension (webpacked) configuration, followed by the Attach to Server configuration.

 ### Step 5: Add breakpoints and debug

-Finally, set breakpoints in the code and/or make changes in the code and reload the extension development host window to see the live changes.
+Set breakpoints in the code and/or make changes in the code and reload the extension development host window to see the live changes.

 ## Cleaning the output

-If you hit an odd compilation or debugger problem, don't hesitate to clean the output directory by running `yarn run clean`.
-You should also run it whenever you are switching between debug/compilation modes.
+When you switch between debug and compilation modes, or if you have a compilation or debugger problem, clean the output directory by running `yarn run clean`.